-The total provision for environmental liabilities is \$25 (2021 - \$385).
-The Corporation spent \$119 (2021 - \$22) for site remediation in Hay River during the year and reversed provisions established in prior years of \$241.
+The total provision for environmental liabilities is \$25 (2022 - \$25).
+The Corporation spent \$0 (2022 - \$119) for site remediation in Hay River during the year.

-The Corporation has completed the remediation of the Hay River site and is awaiting confirmation of such from the Government of the Northwest Territories.
+The Corporation has completed the remediation of the Hay River and has recorded a provision related to final landscaping of the site.

 A number of other vacant facilities may contain some environmental risk with associated remediation costs.
 The Corporation's ongoing efforts to assess these sites may result in environmental liabilities related to the sites.
 A provision will be recorded when the Corporation considers that it is probable that it will remediate these contaminated sites and a reliable estimate can be determined for the amount of the obligations.
-As of April 30, 2022, no liability has been recognized in the financial statements for the remaining contaminated sites.
+As of April 30, 2023, no liability has been recognized in the financial statements for the remaining contaminated sites.